TaylorWFL/SC-2015-Competition/README.md

-# 2015 Silent Circle Intership Challenge
+# 2015 Silent Circle Internship Challenge

 Welcome to Silent Circle's 2015 Internship Challenge.
 The format of the competition is as follows: